 A grown-ass man knows that just because a breastfed baby is often comforted by boobs, boobs aren't the only way to comfort a child.
 Grown-ass men do not therefore assume they are off the hook for middle-of-the-night wake-ups or unexplained screaming fits until the child is weaned.
 A grown-ass man steps up and takes turns comforting his child.

 Do Some Of Your Own Research

 Pick up a book on breastfeeding.
 Check out

 Kellymom.com.
 Talk to your partner about what she's read or learned (or wants to).
 A grown-ass man knows there's a lot he doesn't know and, as a gentleman and a scholar, he seeks out information.

 For the love of God, people.
 A grown-ass man knows a woman's body is her own and that there's a difference between offering support and suggestions and telling a woman what to do with her own body.
 A grown-ass man does not shame a woman for deciding to (or not to) breastfeed.
 A grown-ass man doesn't tell his partner what she's doing wrong or what she

 should be doing.

 Don't Complain About Having To "Share The Boobs"

 Because a grown-ass man knows that it is a privilege for a woman to "share" them with him in the first place.

-Breastfeeding mothers are for real taking one for the team here.
+for real taking one for the team here.
 Speaking from experience, there are times, like when your child latches on to your breast for during the 15th nursing session that evening when you just stare blankly into the abyss and hear Simon and Garfunkel's "The Sound of Silence" play softly in the back of your mind.
 A grown-ass man respects this assumption of duties and shows due gratitude.